PetrKorab/Arabica/README.md

 ```
 **coffee_break**  provides sentiment analysis and breakpoint identification in aggregated time series of sentiment.

 The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
-It works universally on most other types of datasets.

 It was developed by C.J.
 Hutto and E.E.
 Gilbert in: